CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_03.md

     f.write(myenv.serialize_to_string())
 ```

-Finally, we are able to configure Azure Container Instances and deploy our model to production:
+Finally, we are able to configure our Azure Container Instance and deploy our model as an API:

 ```python
 from azureml.core.webservice import AciWebservice, Webservice